 6. How will you publicize your co-op?

-Post messages about your co-op on homeschool email lists and Facebook groups.
+If you plan to open your co-op to the general public, to spread the word post messages on Nextdoor, Meetup, and Instagram and in Facebook groups.
 If you belong to a larger homeschool group, put a notice in the newsletter or on the website.
+Submit your co-op listing to TheHomeSchoolMom's database of local homeschool groups.

 You may wish to make your co-op "by invitation only."
 This has its good and bad points.
 On the one hand, you can more easily choose families you think will be a good fit.
 For example, cooperative parents and children work best in a co-op.

-On the other hand, there may be hurt feelings in the homeschool community when some families aren’t invited.
-The reality is, volunteer homeschool co-ops aren’t equipped to handle unlimited numbers of kids with highly varying expectations from different parents — so keeping a co-op small and focused will mean not all families are able to participate in all co-ops.
+On the other hand, there may be hurt feelings in the homeschool community when some families aren't invited.
+The reality is, that volunteer homeschool co-ops aren't equipped to handle unlimited numbers of kids with highly varying expectations from different parents—so keeping a co-op small and focused will mean not all families are able to participate in all co-ops.

 If your co-op fills to the brim, you can create a waiting list.
 Some co-op leaders have even facilitated a meeting among those on the waiting list so they could start their own co-op.